 The University of Tennessee Foundation, Inc., is a not-for-profit organization exempt from federal income tax under Section 501(c) (3) of the Internal Revenue Code.
 The foundation was formed to support the University of Tennessee.
 The foundation was established to provide fund raising support for the university in carrying out its mission of teaching, research, and public service.
-The foundation receives contributions from individuals, corporations, alumni, and other donors.
-The foundation also conducts the development and alumni affairs operations for the university.
+The foundation, in conjunction with the University of Chattanooga Foundation, also conducts the development and alumni affairs operations for the university.
 See also Note 19.